 4. How can I apply for CDM?

-WSFCS students are now able to seek CDM in 3 windows throughout the school year.
-Please see the attached CDM Timelines for the upcoming Spring and Summer Windows.
+WSFCS students are able to seek CDM in 3 windows throughout the school year.
+Please see the attached CDM Timelines for the upcoming Spring Window.

-The application window closes January 27, 2020 for the Spring CDM window.
+The application window closes at midnight on January 29, 2021 for the Spring CDM window.
 Please take a look at the timeline for further details related to this window.
-CDM Spring Timeline
+Spring CDM Timeline

-Please submit the application to your school counselor.
+Please complete the following Application Form to apply.
 CDM Application

 5. May a student receive credit through CDM for a course not offered at his/her school?